wissebarkhof/challenge1/README.md

  * download the 'popular' category

-to use and install with mongoDB:%Note that you should be able to run withoud mongodb
+to use and install with mongoDB:%Note that you should be able to run withoud mongodb only with pymongo

 * install mongoDB % A bit complex so skipped here
 * sudo pip install pymongo